gofynd/fdk-client-java/documentation/partner/THEME.md

 | body | [AvailablePageSchema](#AvailablePageSchema) | yes | Request body |

-Use this API to update a page for a theme by its ID.
+Modify and update information related to a specific page in the partner server.

 *Returned Response:*